Leo Hoegh: Governor of Iowa

-In his race for re-election in 1956, Hoegh won the Republican primary but ran behind Democratic opponent Herschel C. Loveless, mayor of Ottumwa, Iowa.
-Two weeks before his electoral defeat, Time Magazine placed Hoegh's face on its cover.
+In his race for re-election in 1956, Hoegh won the Republican primary.
+Two weeks before the election, Time Magazine placed Hoegh's face on its cover.
 The cover story ended with this prediction:

-His principal problem is that he has caught the spirit of an era that is beginning to recognize the need for a resurgence of good local and state government—and. in doing so. he has perhaps stirred his quiet state too much.
+His principal problem is that he has caught the spirit of an era that is beginning to recognize the need for a resurgence of good local and state government—and, in doing so, he has perhaps stirred his quiet state too much.
 But if he has gone too far too fast, he can take a governor's small comfort from the conviction that one year—if not this year—his state will forget the anthills and look with satisfaction on the considerable movements of home-grown progressive government.

-The rest of his career
+Hoegh lost to Democratic nominee Herschel C. Loveless, by 29,469 votes.

+Post-Governorship Offices

-Hoegh had hardly left the governor's chair, however, when President Eisenhower named him federal administrator of civil defense in July 1957.
-One year later, in 1958, Eisenhower appointed Hoegh director of the Office of Civil and Defense Mobilization.
-He was a member of the National Security Council, and represented the United States at emergency planning meetings of NATO.
+In July 1957, President Dwight D. Eisenhower appointed him as federal administrator of civil defense.
+In 1958, Eisenhower appointed Hoegh director of the Office of Civil and Defense Mobilization.
+He was a member of the National Security Council, and helped to represent the United States at emergency planning meetings with NATO.

-After Eisenhower was replaced by John F. Kennedy, Hoegh moved into the private sector, heading the backyard bomb-shelter division of Wonder Building Corporation of Chicago.
-However, when the Kennedy Administration elected to stress large-scale, community shelters over backyard bunkers, interest for such products waned, and he returned to practicing law.
+After John F. Kennedy's inauguration, Hoegh moved into the private sector, heading the backyard bomb-shelter division of Wonder Building Corporation of Chicago. and he returned to practicing law.

+Later life

-In 1964, Hoegh moved his law practice to Chipita Park, Colorado, where he practiced until his retirement in 1985.
+In 1964, he moved to Denver, then Chipita Park, and finally Colorado Springs.
+Hoegh moved his law practice to Chipita Park, Colorado, where he practiced from 1965 until his retirement in 1985.
 He died in Colorado Springs, Colorado in 2000, and was interred there at the Evergreen Cemetery.

 Many of his ancestors reside in the Danish community of Elk Horn, Iowa and the extended areas of Audubon and Shelby County.